Louis (Yarutzky) Yarrut

 Judge Louis Yarrut, shown here in 1955, served twelve years on the city’s district court before winning election to the state court of appeal.

 Although Abraham and Louis are the only parent-and-child alumni duo who held elected offices for the institution, the Home’s history abounds with multi-generational alumni connections.
-Indeed, in 1921, after the death of her husband, Max Slobotzky, Pauline admitted her daughter into the Home, marking three generations of Home alumni in one family.
+Indeed, in 1921, after the death of her husband, Max Slobotzky, Pauline admitted her daughter, Tillie Slobotzky, into the Home, marking three generations of Home alumni in one family.
+Tillie lived in the Home until 1933, and graduated from Soule Business College the next year.

 In 1964, the Jewish Community Center demolished the Home’s former building to erect a new center, but preserved the Home’s 1886 cornerstone.
 Judge Louis Yarrut, at left, is shown holding the lead “time capsule” that was discovered in the cornerstone.
 He is pictured with JCC vice-president Margery Katz Stich, Home alumni association vice-president Jean Segal Avegno, and JCC president Richard Wise.
 Photo courtesy of JCC.